 This error generally occurs when a request timeouts.
 If end user pages take longer than this threshold, there is a performance issue with the site.
 Learn more about Timeouts on Pantheon.

-If you get a generic Service Unavailable that is not styled like the above and you're using AJAX when HTTP Basic Auth (the security username/password), then that's a misleading message; the best workaround is to disable the security option for the environment for testing.
+If you get a generic Service Unavailable and you're using AJAX when HTTP Basic Auth is enabled (the security username/password), then that's a misleading message.
+The best workaround is to disable the security option for the environment for testing.

 Pantheon 504 Gateway Timeout

 "The application did not respond in time."
 There are two possibilities.
 Pantheon's routing and caching layer can only sustain open HTTP requests for so long.
 We do our best, but you may encounter this message if your application takes awhile to respond.
 The other option is that there was an application problem, resulting in php-fpm or MySQL timing out.
 See Timeouts on Pantheon for more information.

 Typically the request timeout is much shorter than the hard timeout for PHP.
 While you may be able to let an operation run for several minutes in your local development environment, this isn't possible on Pantheon.
 Luckily there are ways to solve the problem.